Observability Dashboard

 Viewing the AHT Data

-Average AHT=Total Handle Time for All Calls / Number of Calls
+Average AHT=Total Handle Time / Number of Calls

 This graph allows you to compare performance between teams, skills, and individual agents, identify patterns or unusual changes in interaction duration.
 Trends in the AHT graph can help identify increases or decreases in AHT for specific teams, skills, or agents over time.
 For example, a rising line may indicate longer customer interactions due to complexity or inefficiencies, while a downward trend may suggest streamlined processes, improved agent performance, or better system support.